 It has a small form factor Molex connector to link the serial, power and signaling lines to your controller.
 This may be marginally harder to use for hobbyists than the 0.1" dot pitch header used on the standard RockBLOCK product.

 Note: The RockBLOCK does require a monthly rental service to exchange information with the Iridium satellite network.
 You only pay for months in which you wish to use the RockBLOCK.
 No annual contract is required.
-Line rental costs £10GBP (about $13USD) per month and includes access to the RockBLOCK management system for managing your devices.
+Line rental costs £12GBP (about $15USD) per month and includes access to the RockBLOCK management system for managing your devices.
 The billing system is built-in, and allows you to pay for only what you use.
 Airtime for Rockblock units must be purchased from Rock Seven via the admin portal once the units are registered.
 You cannot use the devices with another Iridium airtime provider by default.
 If you would like to use it with another provider, you will need to pay an unlock fee of $60USD per modem.

 If a board needs code or communicates somehow, you're going to need to know how to program or interface with it.
 The programming skill is all about communication and code.